ionos-deploy-now/documentation/content/docs/framework-guide.md

 ```

 :::note
 Be aware to choose "Static (Static/Jamstack hosting)" as deploymnent target.
+Deploy Now doesn't support server side node applications.
+As a result you can run following examples only in client mode.
 :::

 2. Visit your site locally by copying localhost address from CLI stdout to your favorite browser bar.